-Iron deficiency (also known as anemia) is caused due to decreased hemoglobin levels in your red blood cells (RBCs).
+Iron deficiency anemia (one of the types of anemia) is caused due to decreased hemoglobin levels in your red blood cells (RBCs).
 This is the most common type of anemia and occurs when your body does not get enough iron to make hemoglobin (1).

 Hemoglobin is the protein that carries oxygen to our entire body.
 Low hemoglobin levels mean reduced oxygen levels in the body.

-Iron deficiency is most common among women.
+Iron deficiency is more common among women.
 A poor diet, heavy menstruation, and pregnancy are a few major causes of iron deficiency in women.